Popmotion/popmotion/docs/api/plugins/react.md

 npm install --save popmotion-react
 ```

-## MotionValue
+## `MotionValue`

-The `MotionValue` component allows you to declaratively animate a single `value`, array of `value`s or object of `value`s.
+The `MotionValue` component allows you to declaratively animate a single `value`.

 ### Usage

 `MotionValue` is a simple state machine.
-You provide state transition handlers and it provides setters to your component.
+You provide state transition handlers that describe what animation should play when a state is set, and it provides setter functions to your component.
 For instance:

 ```javascript
 import { tween } from 'popmotion';